 Generator that transforms Desired Application State Models into executable management workflows.
 The whole method realization is shown in Figure 6: A discovered ETG is transformed into a Desired Application State Model by applying an Automated Management Pattern.
 This model is analyzed and possibly adapted by several CAMTAs.
-The Plan Generator gets the resulting model as input, searches Planlets that are able to execute the specified Management Annotations, and orchestrates the matching Planlets' workflows to an overall management tasks declared by the Desired Application State Model and can be executed in Step 6 to perform the tasks on the real running application.
+The Plan Generator gets the resulting model as input, searches Planlets that are able to execute the specified Management Annotations, and orchestrates the matching Planlets' workflows to an overall management workflow.
+This workflow implements all management tasks declared by the Desired Application State Model and can be executed in Step 6 to perform the tasks on the real running application.